 |Title:||Volunteer Goaltending Coach|

-The 2014-15 season was the second for John Carratu as part of Merrimack's coaching staff.
+The 2015-16 season will be the third for John Carratu as part of Merrimack's coaching staff.

 In his most recent season, Carratu instructed one of the top goaltending tandems in Hockey East, guiding Class of 2015 graduate Rasmus Tirronen to a phenomenal senior season while laying the foundation for a stellar campaign by freshman Collin Delia.
 Tirronen set the new single-season record in save percentage (.929) while earning All-Hockey East Honorable Mention honors.

 Hired in 2013-14, Carratu came to Merrimack while also serving as Director at Stop It Goaltending.
 His arrival on campus followed a stint at fellow Hockey East member Northeastern, where he also served as Goaltending Coach.